 Monument Fire District (MFD) takes pride in being the emergency responders for the area.
-In our continuing efforts to provide quality service, please email any comments or concerns to EMS Battalion Chief, Sean Pearson, firstname.lastname@example.org, or call (719) 484-0911.
+In our continuing efforts to provide quality service, please email any comments or concerns to EMS Coordinator, Stephanie Soll email@example.com or call (719) 484-0911.

 We really value any feedback on our services.

-Ambulance services must charge enough for services to subsidize the cost of a crew for 24 hours a day, coverage.
-The core expense is labor, training, equipment, supplies, fuel, expertise and crew readiness.
-We run 3 ambulances daily.
-Tri-Lakes charges a BLS Rate (Basic Life Support) ALS Rate (Advance Life Support) and ALS2 rate.
+Ambulance services must charge enough for services to subsidize the cost of a crew for 24 hours a day coverage.
+The core expense is labor, training, equipment, supplies, fuel, expertise, and crew readiness.
+We operate three ambulances daily.
+MFD charges a BLS Rate (Basic Life Support), ALS Rate (Advance Life Support), and ALS2 rate.
 An additional supply cost is added to the bill to recoup the cost of supplies used as well as a cost per mile from the service location to the hospital.

-No preapproval is needed by your insurance for a an emergency transport as long as the medical needs are immediate and necessary.
+No preapproval is needed by your insurance for emergency transport as long as the medical needs are immediate and necessary.

-MFD assesses fees for the delivery of pre-hospital medical and ambulance transport services, in accordance with regional pricing.
+MFD assesses fees for the delivery of pre-hospital medical and ambulance transport services in accordance with regional pricing.
 Some commercial insurances process our claims as "out of network" or "non-contracted."
 However, as a provider of emergency 911 services, our claims should not be processed as "out of network" or "non-contracted."
-Consequently, we do not accept a lower level of reimbursement based on these notations and are able to balance bill the patient for the unpaid portion of our bill.
+Consequently, we do not accept a lower level of reimbursement based on these notations and are able to balance bill the patient for the unpaid portion of our bill since we are not being included in the federal no surprises act since ground ambulances are carved out.
+In other words, publicly funded providers are excluded from Colorado 's balance billing protections.
 We recommend that you contact your insurance company to reprocess your claim if they process it with the notation above.
 Insurance companies (health and/or auto) generally cover the cost of ambulance transports, but they rely on medical necessity when determining reimbursement.
 911 transports are considered medically necessary when health is in serious danger or trauma occurs.

-Although emergency services are performed by TLMFPD, billing operations and the collection of fees are generated by a private billing company, Andres Billing/Fire Recovery.
-Billing will process claim through the patients insurance first prior to billing the patient.
+Although emergency services are performed by MFD, billing operations and the collection of fees are generated by a private billing company, Andres Medical Billing/EMS/MC Company.
+Billing will process the claim through the patient's insurance first prior to billing the patient.
 Please notify us to assure we receive the correct insurance to bill.

 Click here to pay your ambulance bill online.